 It's hard to believe how different things were for bookkeepers just 20 years ago.

-Today, bookkeepers live inside cloud based systems like QuickBooks Online that are seamlessly connected to systems like Bill.com, Expensify, Gusto and other systems.
+Today, bookkeepers live inside cloud-based systems like QuickBooks Online that are seamlessly connected to systems like Bill.com, Expensify, Gusto, and others systems.
 These systems simplify just about any back-office function that you can imagine.

 Not only is it important to have a bookkeeper that can thrive in this modern, cloud-based atmosphere.